Third Anglo-Dutch War: Preparations

 Louis instructed de Pomponne, his ambassador in The Hague, to continue negotiations with De Witt as a delaying tactic while he finalised invasion plans.
 The English envoy, Sir William Temple, was entrusted by Charles with the same mission.
 Since Dutch defences were concentrated along their southern border with the Spanish Netherlands, Louis agreed an alliance with Electoral Cologne, allowing his army to advance through the Principality of Liège for an attack from the east (see Map).
 It also complied with an undertaking to Emperor Leopold I not to use the Spanish Netherlands as an invasion route.

-In April 1672, France agreed to pay Sweden subsidies in return for its neutrality, while also promising military assistance if 'threatened' by Brandenburg-Prussia; this offset an agreement of 6 May between the Dutch and Frederick William, whose territories included the Duchy of Cleves on their eastern border.
-Hoping to gain English backing, on 25 February 1672 the States General appointed Charles' 22-year-old nephew William as captain-general of the federal army, which had an authorised total of 83,000 men.
+In April 1672, France agreed to subsidise Sweden to remain neutral, while also promising military assistance if 'threatened' by Brandenburg-Prussia.
+This offset an agreement of 6 May between the Dutch and Frederick William, whose territories included the Duchy of Cleves on their eastern border.
+Hoping for English backing, on 25 February 1672 the States General appointed Charles' 22-year-old nephew William as captain-general of the federal army, which had an authorised total of 83,000 men.
 Uncertainty over French strategy meant most of these were based in the wrong place, while many garrisons were below strength; on 12 June, one commander reported he had only four companies available from an official total of eighteen.

 The Republic was better prepared for a naval war, although to avoid provoking the English, on 4 February the States General reduced the naval budget from 7.9 million to 4.8 million guilders.
 At the end of the Second Anglo-Dutch War in 1667, the Dutch Navy was the largest in Europe but by 1672 the combined Anglo-French fleet outnumbered them by over a third.
 However, the French were inexperienced, their ships badly designed and their relationship with the Royal Navy was damaged by mutual suspicion.

 In the battles of 1666, the Dutch had been hampered by lack of familiarity with their new, much heavier, warships, the complex federal command system and conflict between Michiel de Ruyter and Cornelis Tromp.
 By 1672, these had been corrected, and De Ruyter's intensive training of his fleet in line-of-battle manoeuvres installed a new sense of coherence and discipline.
 Dutch ships were generally better gun platforms, whose shallow draft suited operations close to shore but were slow and less effective in open seas.
 Although Dutch numbers were further reduced by Friesland retaining ships for defence against Münster, better training and design gave them operational equality.